Thanks for visiting Tennessee woodpeckers.

 Woodpecker popularity partially comes about because they enjoy living in and around residential areas.
 That makes them great photography subjects.

-Tennessee’s six woodpecker species is common for a southern state.
+Tennessee’s six woodpecker species are common for a southern state.
 All of them have fairly stable populations and can be found at back yard feeders.

 Downy and Hairy woodpeckers are common across the United States and represent the Picoides species in Tennessee.

-Compare the picture of the Hairy with the Downy and the larger bill of the Hairy woodpecker becomes obvious.
+Comparing the video of the male Downey with the picture of the Hairy suggests the larger bill of the Hairy woodpecker stands out.
 Otherwise, the black and white striped face, white belly and back feathers look very similar.
 Males also have a red crown.

 Both species are comfortable in forests and residential areas alike.
 The Downy is probably the most common species in the state.
 Look for them at the backyard feeder.

 Flickers also rank as one of the most common of the Tennessee woodpeckers.
 They are year round residents and the population increases with some winter migration.

 Flickers are the ground feeders of the woodpecker family.
 They prefer open habitats such as fields and residential areas because they supply them with their primary food sources such as insects, seeds and berries.
 The male is distinguished from the female by the black patch on the cheek.